 The town has been divided into two historical areas due to the apartheid dispensation.
-The historic white area is centred behind the main road and has easy access to the central business district which is predominantly in the main road.
-This area is geographically part of Ward 1.
-An historical coloured area, known as Monte Bertha, is further removed from the central business district as a remnant of the apartheid era and forms part of Ward 2.
+The white area is centred behind the main road and has easy access to the central business district which is predominantly in the main road.
+An historical coloured area, known as Monte Bertha, is further removed from the central business district and it is clear that infrastructure development and employment opportunities are the main focus areas of this area.
+Ward 1 is predominantly the area around the central business district and former white area,